Raashul/Bookstore/README.md

-About.
+About:

+User can see posts about book.

-User can post item after logging in with their gmail account User can contact the seller by email(nodemailer)
+User have to login in with their gmail account before they can contact the seller of the book OR post their book for sale.

-Google Authentication (Passport JS)
-Email ( Nodemailer)
+Once logged in, if user wants the book, they will be sent an email with the seller's email address for them to contact.

+User can refine search based on the category of books they want.

+Technologies Used:

 Mongodb
 Express
 Angular.js
 Nodejs

+To Run it:

+1.Install Node.js and Mongodb

+2. Clone the repository

+3. In terminal, TYPE

+4. cd Rent_A_Book

-1. git clone
+5.  git clone

+6. nodemon server.js

-2. npm install
+7. npm install

-3. nodemon server.js
+8. nodemon server.js